 The possibilities are endless with several innovative PoC products already entering the market.
 One particular solution, Spartan Bioscience’s Spartan Cube, is known as the world’s smallest molecular diagnostics device.
 The unit is able to screen for a variety of tests but focuses on the detection of a rare condition called Legionnaires’ disease.
 In the US, around 18,000 people are hospitalized every year with Legionnaires’ disease, a rare yet severe form of pneumonia with a 10 percent mortality rate.
 As bacteria can reach outbreak levels rapidly, quick testing is essential to prevent the condition from spreading.
 While most tests take 14 days to yield a result, the Spartan Cube can offer a result in 45 minutes.

 Niche solutions such as the Spartan Cube could have a massive impact on the medical industry, proving PoC solutions are capable of improving both testing and diagnostics.
 Another company working in the PoC media space, Avricore Health (TSXV:AVCR), is focused on providing healthcare technology in the nutraceutical, endocannabinoid and medical cannabis spaces.
 The company’s proprietary HealthTab technology allows patients to directly measure and monitor 21 key biomarkers in chronic disease through various blood tests.
-Avricore Health charges around C$350 to install this technology, alongside a monthly fee for using the equipment.
+Avricore Health offers its turnkey system for a fixed monthly lease and also charges for the consumables per test.
 Around 30 pharmacies are expected to adopt the technology in Ontario, with another 200 estimated within the next 18 months.
 By providing additional options for patients, companies like Avricore are helping to empower physicians, pharmacists and patients at all levels of the medical system.

 This INNspired article is sponsored by Avricore Health (TSXV:AVCR).
 This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Avricore Health in order to help investors learn more about the company.
 Avricore Health is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.